haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 Access to the `default` namespace is assumed if the namespace is not provided.

+In the configuration above, we created a context called `gary` that maps a relation between user `gary` to cluster `finalspace` in the `default` namespace.

 ### Authorization

 If you were to set the context with `kubectl config use-context gary` and attempt to access the cluster it will fail with something like: